 I quickly put what I learned in to practice whilst working as a Clinical Analyst at Guy’s & St Thomas’ NHS Foundation Trust, prototyping forms for a new system being built in house.
 I created templates so that the team I worked in could develop prototypes rapidly.
-I got to use my love for graphic design as well, where I created images to use as widgets for prototypes.
+I got to use my graphic design skills as well, where I created images to use as widgets for prototypes.
 The team did a lot of great work, but there were many times that we would have to repeat work because requirements changed through the design and development phase.
 Something was wrong, but I didn’t fully understand what.
 I discussed things with Ritch, explaining that I found learning SQL interesting at first but no where near as fun as prototyping and requirements gathering.
 He gave me some suggestions of next steps.

-1) Do a part time Masters Degree
+Do a part time Masters Degree

 An MSc gained part time allows one to work part time as well, so they can gain theoretical and practical knowledge at the same time.
 And at the end of the MSc, the qualification will dramatically boost earning potential.

 Work in the Private Sector

 Hang out with UX Folk

 I joined the UXPA and IXDA as a means to go to events run by and for User Experience and Interaction Design professionals respectively and find events on MeetUp.com and Eventbrite.com.
 He also got me in to events at Webcredible where I got to learn about rapid ideation.

 Read lots, read often

 The other option was to do an MSc in Human Computer Interaction, with the knowledge that this will cost me a lot more money and time.
-Thankfully, I met the lovely Elisa Del Galdo from Blue Latitude who was also at the event, and is an extremely accomplished UX professional who has been in the game for almost 40 years!
-She quickly became my formal mentor through the UXPA and has also given me some great advice.
+Thankfully, I met the lovely Elisa Del Galdo from Blue Latitude who was also at the event, and is an extremely accomplished UX professional who has been in the game for almost 40 years.
+She quickly became a mentor through the UXPA and has also given me some great advice.

 Get some formal training

 To be an amazing UX practitioner, I will need to learn more.
 And the best way to learn is to get some formal training.
-This is rarely free, but nothing in life is to be fair, as everything has a value.
-The best source of formal training for UX practitioners at the moment is through doing an MSc, because there is now a huge wealth of theory UX practitioners should knows as the industry’s pioneers have learned plenty of lessons the hard way for us so we can learn the slightly less hard way.
+This is rarely free, but nothing in life is free to be fair, as everything has a value.
+One of the best sources of formal training for UX practitioners at the moment is through doing an MSc in Human Computer Interaction.
+There is now a huge wealth of theory which UX practitioners should know as the industry’s pioneers have learned plenty of lessons the hard way for us so we can learn the slightly less hard way.

 Although I needed to get gain more theoretical knowledge of UX, I also needed some practical experience.
 That meant working on UX projects, either in my day job or in the very least by working on side projects.